anthonyliao/mailtalk/README.md

 ## Usage

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone the repo, and run `pod install` from the MailTalkDemo directory first.

 ## Requirements

+IOS 8.0+
+ARC

 ## Installation